 Poonam: I liked what you have said- building relationships is the right word, not networking.

 Arjun: This is something I have learned with time.
 When I started doing it, reaching out to people, I also thought that I have to reach out to as many people as I want to.
-I come from an Insurance background, so I reached out to people who are partnering with different consulting firms for insurance or are business development managers in each insurance company across Europe.
+I come from an Insurance background, so I reached out to people who partner with different consulting firms for insurance or are business development managers in each insurance company across Europe.
 Over the process, I realized that it is important to build relationships rather than just being transactional.